2001 Miami Hurricanes football team

 The 2001 Miami Hurricanes football team represented the University of Miami during the 2001 NCAA Division I-A football season.
 It was the Miami Hurricanes' 76th season of football and 11th as a member of the Big East Conference.
 The Hurricanes were led by first-year head coach Larry Coker and played their home games at the Orange Bowl.
 They finished the season 12–0 overall and 7–0 in the Big East to finish as conference champion.
 They were invited to the Rose Bowl, which served as the BCS National Championship Game, and defeated Nebraska, 37–14, to win the school's fifth national championship.

-Eventually producing a record 38 NFL draft picks, the 2001 Hurricanes are considered by many to be perhaps the greatest college football team ever assembled, as well as the greatest champion of the BCS era.
+2001 Hurricanes produced a record 38 NFL draft picks, and are considered to be one of the greatest college football teams.